LiUSemWeb/understanding-pll/README.md

 # Understanding and Estimating PLL
 Code, data, and augmentation scripts for the IJCKG 2023 submission "Understanding and Estimating Pseudo-Log-Likelihood for Zero-Shot Fact Extraction with Masked Language Models."

-If this message is here, it means that this README is incomplete.
-The code should all be there.

 ## Requirements
 The python version we used is `3.8.16`.